-The success of Ascendance Biotechnology, Inc.'s, or Ascendance, business of selling products for use in stem cell research depends on the growth of stem cell research, without which there may be no market or only a very small market for our products and technology.
+The success of Ascendance Biotechnology, Inc.'s, or Ascendance, business of selling products for use in stem cell research depends on the growth of stem cell research, without which there may be no market or only a very small market for our products and technologies.
 The likelihood that stem cell research will grow depends upon the successful development of stem cell products that can be used to treat disease or injuries in people or that can be used to facilitate the development of other therapeutic products.

 The growth in stem cell research also depends upon the availability of funding through private investment and government research grants.
-In the event of a failed trial of a proposed stem cell product by us or by another company, for reasons of efficacy or safety, it could be increasingly difficult to secure funding or have future investigational new drugs, or INDs, cleared by the U.S. Food and Drug Administration, or FDA.
+In the event of a failed trial of a proposed stem cell product by us or by another company, for reasons of efficacy or safety, it could be increasingly difficult to secure funding or develop adequate supporting data to enable the submission of future investigational new drug applications, or INDs, to the FDA.

-Safe and efficacious human medical applications may not be developed using stem cells or related technology.
-If serious adverse events related to cell therapy products were to arise in clinical trials or after marketing approval, the FDA or foreign regulators could impose more restrictive safety requirements on cell therapy products generally, including in the manner of use and manufacture, could require safety warnings in product labeling, and could limit, restrict or deny permission for new cell therapy products to enter clinical trials or to be marketed.
+Safe and clinically effective human medical applications may not be developed using stem cells or related technology.
+If serious adverse events related to cell therapy products were to arise in clinical trials or after marketing approval, the FDA or foreign regulators could impose more restrictive safety requirements on cell therapy products generally, including in the manner of use and manufacture, could require safety warnings in product labeling, and could limit, restrict or deny permission for new cell therapy products to enter clinical trials or to be marketed or withdraw previously granted approvals.